OpenMDAO/OpenMDAO-Framework/docs/std_lib/differentiator.rst

 The ``FiniteDifference`` differentiator provides the gradient vector and Hessian matrix of the workflow using the finite difference method.
-For first derivatives, you have a choice between forward, backward, and central differences.
+For first derivatives, you have a choice of forward, backward, or central differences.
 Second derivatives are calculated using the standard three-point difference for both on-diagonal and off-diagonal terms.

-The ``FiniteDifference`` differentiator can be used with the CONMIN and NEWSUMT optimizers by plugging it into the differentiator socket.
+The ``FiniteDifference`` differentiator can be used with the CONMIN or NEWSUMT optimizer by plugging it into the differentiator socket.

 .. testcode:: FD